break-through-cancer/dataref/src/content/index.md

 or programmatically via
 <a href="https://aws.amazon.com/cli/">aws cli</a> for many, large files or pipelined analysis.
 Additional information is available in the
-<a target="#" href="https://breakthroughcancer.sharepoint.com/:b:/r/sites/TeamLab-BreakThroughCancerInformation/Shared%20Documents/DataScience/DASH-DataSubmission-Technical-Instructions-AWS-v0.7.pdf?csf=1&web=1&e=0YIMKj">technical instructions for data sharing</a>.
+<a target="#" href="https://breakthroughcancer.sharepoint.com/:b:/r/sites/TeamLab-BreakThroughCancerInformation/Shared%20Documents/DataScience/DASH%20Data%20Submission%20Instructions/DASH-DataSubmission-Technical-Instructions-AWS-v0.7.pdf?csf=1&web=1&e=yBONKu">technical instructions (ver 0.7) for data sharing</a>.
 Finally, recall that staged data are offered "as is," while curated data will soon support more advanced use cases such as querying with
 fine-grained parameters (e.g. gene name) or visual exploration in familiar tools like
 <a target=_blank href="https://www.cbioportal.org">cBioPortal</a>,
 <a target=_blank href="https://cellxgene.cziscience.com">cellxgene</a>, or